AIFSH/ComfyUI-OpenVoice/README.md

 for Windows,you can install `ffmpeg` by [WingetUI](https://github.com/marticliment/WingetUI) automatically

-Download the checkpoint from [here](https://myshell-public-repo-hosting.s3.amazonaws.com/openvoice/checkpoints_v2_0417.zip) and extract it to the `checkpoints_v2` folder.
+Download the checkpoint from [here](https://myshell-public-repo-hosting.s3.amazonaws.com/openvoice/checkpoints_v2_0417.zip) and extract it to the `ComfyUI-OpenVoice` folder.

 ```
 git clone https://github.com/AIFSH/ComfyUI-OpenVoice.git